eprothro/perform-later/README.md

     * default implemenation for `Async.deserialize` returning `UserClass.new()`
   * a `Proxy` class on the `Async` module
   * a `do_work` class method on the `Proxy` class
-    * calls the asyncronous client
+    * calls the asynchronous client
   * a `do_work_later` class method on the caller (`UserClass`)
     * delegates to `Proxy.do_work`

-The asyncronous client's entry point is this `UserClass::Async::Proxy` class.
+The asynchronous client's entry point is this `UserClass::Async::Proxy` class.

 When enqueuing, the proxy class calls `UserClass::Async.serialize` to determine what parameters to place in the async bus, along with the method being proxied.